sclorg/container-common-scripts/README.md

 for symlinks.
 Only files with a suffix `.sh` or shell shebang are scanned with the `shellcheck` utility.
 See [run-shellcheck.sh](./run-shellcheck.sh) in this repo for more detailed info.
-Once the shell syntax issues are fixed, CI that runs `make shellcheck` for each PR can be turned on by putting `.travis.yml` file into the root of the image's repository, see [.travis.yml](https://github.com/sclorg/container-common-scripts/blob/master/.travis.yml) for its content.
+Once the shell syntax issues are fixed, CI that runs `make shellcheck` for each PR can be turned on by putting [.travis.yml](.travis.yml) file into the root of the image's repository.
+[.travis.yml](https://github.com/sclorg/container-common-scripts/blob/master/.travis.yml)
+for its content.